 The Ordinary offers two other Granacitve Retinoid serums and three retinol serums, so for more details on these products, check out my complete guide to The Ordinary retinol and retinoid products.

 Drugstore Anti-Aging Peptide Serum

-At night, if using Cerave retinol cream serum or The Inkey List retinol, I will apply The Buffet prior to those products since they are thicker in texture.
+At night, if using Cerave retinol cream serum or The Inkey List retinol, I will apply The Ordinary Multi-Peptide + HA Serum before those products since those retinoids are thicker in texture.

-The Buffet is alcohol-free, silicone-free, nut-free, vegan, gluten-free and cruelty-free.
+The Ordinary Multi-Peptide + HA Serum is alcohol-free, silicone-free, nut-free, vegan, gluten-free, and cruelty-free.

 Drugstore Anti-Aging Eye Cream

 I included an eye cream in this anti-aging essentials post because our eyes are areas of our faces that tend to age the quickest.
 At least it does for me!!

 As I have gotten older, the skin under my eyes has become thinner.
 As a result, those pesky dark circles are even more pronounced.

 Versed Smooth Landing Advanced Retinoid Eye Balm contains 1% Granactive Retinoid (my favorite!) to soften crow’s feet and firm the skin without the irritation that comes with retinol.

 The retinoid eye balm also contains 1% vitamin E, a powerhouse antioxidant that helps protect against environmental stressors, and 1% black currant seed oil, another skin-protective antioxidant that nourishes the skin.